 There are moments where it eases slightly, but the kick up out of the tunnel – on sluggish, poorly surfaced tarmac – ramps back up to more than 10 per cent for the summit finish finale.

 Stage 18 concludes with the 13.3km climb to Luz Ardiden, at an average gradient of 7.4 per cent, but a Tour icon serves up the aperitif: the Col du Tourmalet.

 As the highest paved mountain pass in the French Pyrenees, the first rider across the summit at 2,115m up will bag the Tour’s Souvenir Jacques Goddet prize.

 The Tourmalet is one of the Tour’s most famous climbs and this will be the 84th time the mountain has featured in the race.

-The 2021 route will climb the 17.1km eastern side from Sainte-Marie-de-Campan: 17.2km at an average gradient of 7.4 per cent ahead of the summit finish on Luz Ardiden.
+The 2021 route will climb the 17.1km eastern side from Sainte-Marie-de-Campan with an average gradient of 7.4 per cent ahead of the summit finish on Luz Ardiden.